Digital-IFCO/ifco-digital-training-dbt/docs/exercises/session_1/README.md

  - Share the exercise objective `(ppt)`
  - Create a 2nd incremental model
    - Simulate incoming of new data to the source model
    - Re-run incremental model and look for the differences
+ - Create a 2nd ephemeral model
+ - Run DBT to view that everything works as expected and inspect the results

 ### 6) Seeds and sources